-These potato rolls are made with instant potatoes and yeast for the best soft and fluffy homemade dinner rolls that are easy to make from scratch!
+These potato rolls with instant potatoes and yeast are easy to make from scratch and are the best soft and fluffy homemade dinner rolls for Thanksgiving or to serve with any meal year-round!

 Find the full printable recipe with specific measurements below.